Crossing the Border: Making the Most of Your Cross-Cultural Experience

 A young Spanish woman living in England in the 1960s was invited to dinner by a family living in a suburban neighborhood somewhat remote from public transportation.
 When it was time for the Spanish woman to leave, the English hosts offered to take her in their car to the nearest train station.
 Following her instincts, the woman said “ay no, no se molesten” (“No, please don’t bother”), expecting that they would insist.
 To her chagrin, her hosts, in fact, “no se molestaron” (they “did not bother”).
 Her long nocturnal walk to the train taught her an important lesson about communication.

 Expectations regarding matter-of-factness differ in striking ways in Spanish- and English-speaking contexts.
 To be sure, you may experience occasional discomfort with examples of Spanish “candor” (or “bluntness,” as you might call it), as did the young woman who was informed of the unfortunate quality of her skin by the lady selling cosmetics at the Corte Inglés (“esta crema es para ti, con la piel porosa y seca que tienes”).
-Staring, which is not taboo in Spain to the extent that it is in the United States nor is it usually explained by a sexual motive, is, in a sense, a gestural form of directness that may also challenge you (you may even find it alternately refreshing and irritating, depending on your mood).
-We should state, parenthetically, that it also turns our previously discussed notions of the “private” versus the “public” on their head, since staring, like forthrightness, is a mode of entering into one’s private zone, an entrance —in these cases— that is tolerated in Spain more than in the U.S.
+Staring, which is not taboo in Spain to the extent that it is in the United States nor is it usually explained by a sexual motive, is, in a sense, a gestural form of directness that might also challenge you.
+You might find it alternately refreshing and irritating, depending on your mood.
+Spaniards in the U.S. sometimes feel invisible by contrast.
+You might grow so accustomed to Spaniards’s direct way of looking, more often than not an expression of human curiosity and openness, that you’ll find American evasiveness a little alienating when you return home.
+We should state, parenthetically, that it also turns our previously discussed notions of the “private” versus the “public” on their head, since staring, like forthrightness, is a mode of entering into one’s private zone, an entrance —in these cases— that is tolerated and even welcomed in Spain more than in the U.S.

 What bears emphasizing here are the misunderstandings that the (perhaps) characteristically Spanish brand of reserve produces between our students and their host families.
 The host families are paid to provide breakfast (a light meal in Europe) and one meal (usually the “cena,” as it fits better with the schedules of both the student and the family).
 If the student is present when the family gathers for its “comida,” social norms oblige including the student.
 (Eating in the presence of others without sharing is generally considered mal educado.)
 Families viewed by students as extraordinarily open and warm have at times complained privately to the program housing coordinator about the student’s abusive conduct.
 A reaction that may strike the American student as hypocritical —offering food begrudgingly; saying ‘yes’ when you really mean ‘no’— clearly signifies something else in the Spanish context.
 The practice of refusing at least the first offer will help you come to understand when ‘yes’ means ‘yes’; the game is about how much they insist.
 Your avoiding situations that force invitations will be read as a sign of a persona bien educada.